saaralonbarkat/site/cv.md

 Years        |Description
 -------------|---------------------------------------------------------------------------
+2017-present |Co-founder of project [Israeli research in 500 words](https://www.facebook.com/israeliresearch500words/): an online platform enabling Israeli academic scholars to communicate their researches with Israeli non-academic audiences.
-2017         |Study group of Hebrew University graduate students ("Limud BeChevruta") on ג€Public policy".
+2017-present |Founder and coordinator of a study group of Hebrew University graduate students on "R" (open source software environment for statistical computing and graphics).
 2015-2016    |Co-founder and coordinator of a study group of Hebrew University graduate students ("Limud BeChevruta") on "Politics Now: Issues and Dilemmas in the Political Research of Contemporary Events".
 2015         |Co-organizer of a full-day workshop for Political Science graduate students, facilitated by Dr. Guy Grossman (University of Pennsylvania).
 2015-present |Co-founder and coordinator of the Israeli Public Administration and Public Policy researchers' inter-university forum.